 Prime and Mattify: Next, apply foundation primer all over face and to your neck in areas where you have beard shadow.
 Like paint primer, foundation primer fills in the little cracks and crevices on your face, smoothing out your skin and helping the foundation apply evenly.
 If you have oily skin in all or part of your face, then consider using a primer that also mattifies such as the MAC Pore Refiner stick.

-Color Correct: Next you need to color correct your beard shadow.
-Most beard shadow has a blue-green undertone.
-Peach and orange hues are the opposite blue-green on the color wheel and will typically neutralize the beard shadow color.
 Apply a color corrector such as LA Girl Peach, Orange, or Reddish Concealer with a makeup sponge and stipple it into the skin to build the coverage.
-Peach works well for ivory and beige skin.
-For ivory skin, you’ll need to lighten the Peach with some of your foundation.
-Orange works well for bronze skin.
+Peach works well for ivory and beige skin and many shades of beard shadow.
+For ivory skin, you’ll need to lighten the Peach with White color corrector.
+Orange often works well for bronze skin.
 Reddish works well for ebony skin.
-I often mix the color corrector with foundation to lighten or darken it to the color corrector mix to the level of lightness/darkness of skin tone.
+I often mix the color corrector with white color corrector to lighten it to the color corrector mix to the level of lightness/darkness of skin tone.

 Prime Eyelids and Lips: You’ll want to prime your eyelids with an eye primer such as the MAC 24-hour Extend Eye Base.
 You can use your fingers or a concealer brush to apply the primer from your lash line to your eyebrows.
 It should dry clear.
 For lips, you can apply a lip primer like the MAC Prep & Prime Lip to smooth out your lip texture and reduce feathering and bleeding from your lipstick.
 You can apply lipstick directly to the lip primer or use a lip liner first.

 After these steps, you’ll be ready to add makeup colors to your face like eye shadow, blush, bronzer, and lipstick.
+Check out my online makeup tutorials for ideas and instruction.